Annapolis and Elk Ridge Railroad

-The Annapolis and Elk Ridge Railroad, later the Annapolis, Washington and Baltimore Railroad, was a railroad that provided service to Annapolis, Maryland from the Baltimore and Ohio's Washington Branch from 1840 to 1935.
-It was one of the earliest railroads in the U.S. It later merged into the Washington, Baltimore and Annapolis Electric Railway and was finally abandoned.
-The right-of-way is now primarily used as a utility corridor, with roads and trails on some sections.
-A few small sidings and two short sections of rail, of which only one is still in use, and some bridges still remain.
+The Annapolis and Elk Ridge Railroad was a railroad that operated from 1840 to 1935.
+One of the country's earliest railroads, it connected Annapolis, Maryland, to the Baltimore and Ohio Railroad's Washington Branch.
+Reorganized in 1886 as the Annapolis, Washington and Baltimore Railroad, it was acquired in 1903 by the Washington, Baltimore & Annapolis Electric Railway.
+It was abandoned in 1935.

+Today, the right-of-way is now primarily used as a utility corridor, with roads and trails on some sections.
+Remnants include some bridges, a few small sidings, and two short sections of rail, of which one is still in use.